pasnox/monkeystudio2/readme.txt

 * Open a console, and go to the sources directory.
 * type: qmake && mingw32-make release

+Windows/MinGW users can use batch files to build Monkey Studio.

 With MSVC/Windows:

 * Open a console, and go to the sources directory.